The Best Sleeping Posture

 The Back Sleeper

 Definitely one of my preferred positions.
 Like the side sleeper you need to use support but instead of placing the pillow under your head, place it under your neck.
 There are many special “orthopedic pillows” on the market that you can find.
 Just be sure to find one that gives resistance under the neck and allows the head to rest back.
-Check out our article on Best Pillows for Neck Pain.
+Check out our article on best pillows for back sleepers.

 In addition, for some a pillow under the knees can be helpful if you suffer from low back problems but keep in mind this may shorten the torso flexor muscles of the body and create more low back trouble.
 It would be best to use pillows in this way if lying flat is uncomfortable and no other solutions are available.